-- 4.1 Students are required to obtain letter grades in all DNP courses with the exception of specified lab or practicum courses. - 4.2 Students are required to achieve a grade of C or better in STAT 621.
-Failure to obtain a grade of C or better will result in dismissal from the program. - 4.3 Students may earn only one grade lower than a B-minus in any graded NURS or HSCI course.
-This limit includes withdrawal from a course an "No Credit" in a Pass/Fail course.
-A second grade in a NURS or HSCI course Lower than a B-minus will result in dismissal from the program. - 4.4 Students must maintain a term and cumulative program GPA of 3.0 or above.
+- 4.1 Students are required to obtain letter grades in all DNP courses with the exception of specified scholarship, lab and practicum courses. - 4.2 Students are required to achieve a grade of C or better in STAT 621.
+Failure to obtain a grade of C or better will result in dismissal from the program. - 4.3 Students may earn only one grade lower than a B-in any graded NURS or HSCI course.
+This limit includes withdrawal from a course and a "No Credit" in a Pass/Fail course.
+A second grade in a NURS or HSCI course Lower than a B- will result in dismissal from the program. - 4.4 Students must maintain a term and cumulative program GPA of 3.0 or above. - 4.5 Incompletes

-4.5 Incompletes

-An incomplete grade may be granted at the discretion of faculty if significant progress has been made in the course.
-Students should consult with their faculty if they desire an incomplete.
+Per University policy, a grade of 'incomplete' may be granted at the discretion of faculty if significant progress has been made in the course.
+Students should consult with their faculty to request a grade of 'incomplete'.
+A grade of 'incomplete' may affect progression in the program.

-5. Progression
+5. Curriculum Changes

-- 5.1 Currently enrolled students whose program must be amended due to curricular changes will not be required to fulfill more credits than those in their original plan.
-Students in this situation will not be required to duplicate course content already completed in the program. - 5.2 Students must enroll in and successfully complete courses in the sequence identified on the Program Progression Table, with the exception of courses identified in 6.2.1 and 6.2.2.
-The minimum acceptable passing grade for all courses is B-, with the exceptions identified in 3.0.1 and 3.0.2.
+- 5.1 Currently enrolled students whose program must be amended due to curricular changes shall not be required to fulfill more credits than those in their original plan.
+Students will not be required to duplicate course content already completed. - 5.2 Students who enroll in courses after a gap in enrollment must adhere to current program pre-requisites, requirements, and policies.